Kalabasa/leanrada.com/src/pages/works/planetdefense.md

 	<span class="caption">Missile Command</span>
 </span>

-[Missile Command](https://en.wikipedia.org/wiki/Missile_Command) is an arcade game from the ’80s.
+[Missile Command](https://en.wikipedia.org/wiki/Missile_Command) was an arcade game from the ’80s.
 The usual formula of taking a classic and giving it a twist was not very original, but time was limited.
 Minus points for Innovation, I guess.

 <span>![design notes](../img/planetdefense_notes0.jpg)
 	<span class="caption">Some design sketches showing some planned but unimplemented features.</span>